TimoJanssen1/cs2intermarketabitrage/README.md

 One-way strategy: buy on Buff, sell on Steam.

 ## Background
-Been doing this manually—buying items on Buff (Chinese CS:GO marketplace) and selling on Steam.
+Been doing this manually, so far, so fun.
+Time to collect data and automate Strat: buying items on Buff (Chinese CS:GO marketplace) and selling on Steam.
 Noticed consistent spreads on certain items.
 Using both platforms regularly, so figured I'd try to automate the data collection and analysis.

 The spread exists because:
 - Buff is China-focused, requires WeChat/Alipay (limits buyer base)